GoogleCloudPlatform/devrel-demos/infrastructure/cymbal-store-embeddings/README.md

 ## Requirements
 - Platform to deploy the application supporting Python 3.11
-- Token in Google AI studio
+- Token in Google AI studio (you can get it from [here](https://ai.google.dev/gemini-api/docs/api-key))
 - Token for OpenAI API (optional)
 - Project in Google Cloud with enabled APIs for all components.